vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/demo/README.md

 ### Not Supported Language Demo

-::: normal-demo A demo using language not supported by browsers
+:::: md-demo A demo using language not supported by browsers

+::: normal-demo Normal demo

 ```md
 # Title